Thomas Carr College: Houses

 There are four houses at Thomas Carr College.
 They are the Galway (yellow), the Moylough (blue), Maynooth (red) and Westport (green).
 All are named after towns in Ireland and are significant places in Thomas Carr's life.

 Controversy

 In 2002 it was reported that some Year 8 students were given money from male students to perform sexual acts.

 In 2003, a Year 9 student committed suicide after being bullied at school camp.
 The resulting controversy led to widespread bullying awareness, and the state government introduced various reforms.

 In 2005, the school established a "wireless bully button" system which alerts teachers by SMS when students push the button and records incidents via a network of 20 video cameras.

-In 2011, a muck-up prank by thirteen (13) Year-12 students caused approxiately $30,000 in damages.
+In 2011, a muck-up prank by thirteen (13) Year-12 students caused approximately $30,000 in damages.
 (Note: There were a series of 3 schools pranked, with the total damages reaching $45,000.
 The damages at Thomas Carr College were estimated at $30,000.)
 The students were required to pay for the damages and were allowed to sit for their final exams.
-As a result of the prank, the school has to this day maintained a presence of security guards on standby to prevent further pranks that may cause damage to the school and its identity.